ryansummerscripts/UAD-Plugins-Tool/README.md

 ▶️ Running Instructions

+1. Remove any previous "UAD_Backup" folder on your desktop.

-1. Simply double click the command file.
+2. Double click the command file.
 It will then open Terminal and display the Main Menu.
 Choose option 1 for cleanup (or another option) and press Enter.
 Upon running the cleanup function, a confirmation will appear before running the script.

 <div align="center">
 <img width="745" height="466" alt="1  UAD Cleanup option" src="https://github.com/user-attachments/assets/66378a5b-75f0-427c-898c-69990336c120" />
 </div>

-2. Press y and then enter.
+3. Press y and then enter.

 It will now be running and automatically removing all unused plugins.
 Once finished, it will display "✅ Done" along with a summary of the files removed.